 It’s undeniable that the Beijing Poly International Auction Company is not only stirring the art world pot in Asia but around the world and we’re sure to see more from this strong state-holding company.
 They’re growing quickly and show no signs of slowing down.

 As the fourth oldest auction house in existence and the oldest company listed on the New York Stock Exchange, Sotheby’s is an essential piece of art auction history.
-It became the first international auction house in 1955 when it expanded from London to New York and was the first international auction house to open their doors in China in 2012.
+It became the first international auction house in 1955 when it expanded from London to New York and was the first international auction house to open its doors in China in 2012.

-Now, Sotheby’s holds auctions in ten different salesrooms, has offices in 40 countries, and sells items in over 70 categories including fine art, retail, diamonds, automobiles, and wine.
+Now, Sotheby’s holds auctions in ten different salesrooms, has offices in 40 countries, and sells items in over 70 categories, including fine art, retail, diamonds, automobiles, and wine.

-Notable sales include Andy Warhol’s Orange Marilyn for $17,327,500 in 1998, Edvard Munch’s masterpiece The Scream which sold for an, at the time, record-breaking $119,922,500 in 2012, and collections from Greta Garbo, Jacqueline Kennedy Onassis, the Duke and Duchess of Windsor, Gianni Versace, and David Bowie.
+Notable sales include Andy Warhol’s Orange Marilyn for $17,327,500 in 1998, Edvard Munch’s masterpiece The Scream, which sold for an, at the time, record-breaking $119,922,500 in 2012, and collections from Greta Garbo, Jacqueline Kennedy Onassis, the Duke and Duchess of Windsor, Gianni Versace, and David Bowie.